build-on-aws/content/tutorials/ci-cd-pipelines-for-two-connected-services-using-aws-copilot/index.md

 ---
-title: "Build Efficient CI/CD Pipelines for Connected Microservices in Under an Hour using AWS Copilot"
+title: "Build Efficient CI/CD Pipelines for Connected Microservices in Under an Hour Using AWS Copilot"
-description: "Build Efficient CI/CD Pipelines for Connected Microservices in Under an Hour using AWS Copilot.
-This should help in accelerating in deploying and hosting container based service on the AWS Cloud using Amazon ECS"
+description: "Here's how to build CI/CD pipelines for connected microservices using AWS Copilot.
+This should accelerate deploying and hosting container-based servicew on the AWS Cloud using Amazon ECS."
 tags:
   - aws
   - devops
   - containers
   - copilot
   - service-discovery
-  - ci-cd
+  - cicd
   - tutorial
   - ecs
 spaces: